speeduino/speeduino/README.md

 Q: Arduino ECU,pffft, heard THAT before.
 Does this one actually work?

 A: Yep!
-1, 2, 4, 6 and 8 cylinder engines have all run, fuel and ignition, off Speeduino.
+1, 2, 3, 4, 5, 6 and 8 cylinder engines have all run using Speeduino.
+At last count over 300 engines were running on this platform, but this figure is growing all the time.

 ========================================================================